 I qualified as a Veterinary Nurse in 2004 from Houghall College in Durham, but I have been nursing since 1999.
 I joined Stanhope Park Veterinary Hospital in April 2011.
 I like all aspects of nursing but have a special interest in surgical nursing and enjoy caring for the inpatients.

-When I’m not at work my little girl keeps me busy.
-We are looking forward to getting her lots of pets when she is older.
+When I’m not at work my little girl and boy keep me busy.
+We are looking forward to getting them lots of pets when they are older.

 I began working at Stanhope Park in 2009 as a Saturday receptionist, following on from a school work placement.
 I graduated from Harper Adams University in 2017, with a degree in Veterinary Nursing and Practice Management.
 I love the variety that this job brings, no two days are the same!
 I am interested in medical nursing and complimentary therapies and would like to learn more about these in the future.